Generally there are four components in a clock

 3 ⇒ + 5 ⇒ 8

-Here we see that the numeric value is equal to the number and alphabet, so the numeric value of the letters used in the English alphabet for ’12 ‘will be (12 + 5) = 17 and we know that in the English alphabet 17 is the letter ‘Q’ with the numeric value.
+Here we see that the numeric value is replaced with English alphabet with a certain difference at its position.
+So the numeric value of the letters used in the English alphabet for ’12’ will be (12 + 5) = 17 and we know that in the English alphabet ‘Q’ is at the numeric value 17.

 Hence the desired letter ‘Q’ will be. .

 Example 2.
-If the letters of the English alphabet are arranged in place of the digits located on the clock dial in place of the letter ‘U’ instead of the number ‘6’, the number ‘5 Let’s get the letter ‘R’ in place of it, similarly the letter ‘O’ comes in place of number ‘4’ and if the sequence of changes continues in the same way, then what is the place of the letter ‘1’?
-Will come
+If the letters of the English alphabet are arranged in place of the digits located on the clock dial, Like letter ‘U’ came in place of the number ‘6’, letter ‘R’ came in place of the number ‘5’ , similarly the letter ‘O’ comes in place of number ‘4’ and if the sequence of changes continues in the same way, then what will be at the place of the letter ‘1’?

 (a) G (b) F (c) I (d) K